 - The pump – this is what pulls the water through the system and heater

 - The blower – this is what causes the bubbles

 - The topside control panel – while you don’t have to have this, controls you can reach while sitting in the tub make life easier; isn’t that what a hot tub is all about?
 Purchasing the above-linked control box will include this

 - Ozonator – An optional component that eliminates or reduces the need for water chemicals.
 Most older hot tubs won’t have this but most likely can be added

-Now, installing all that may sound daunting to some of you.
+Now, this part of the hot tub refurbishment process may sound daunting to some of you.

 Just realize that the control box/heater and the pump just connect to each other.
 Water comes in from the hot tub on the pump side, goes through the pump and into the heater and then out the other side of the heater back to the hot tub.